Home About Articles Campaigns Gallery Contact

 Please check this page for any last-minute changes!
 There's more information about our meetings, and how to find us, on the About page.
 You can also visit our Facebook group for topical news and discussion.

-East Havering Data Centre consultation extended to 12 April
+The proposed East Havering Data Centre

 [Say NO to a colossal data centre in Havering's